openpermissions/support-docs/documents/markdown/guides/concepts.md

 #### offer

-Permissions of use offered for an asset.

-Offers are terms under which a licensor is willing to make an asset available to would-be users.
-Offers are identified by Hub Keys.
+An offer is a specification of the terms and conditions under which an asset is available for use, written as an ODRL expression using terms from the OPP data model.
+Offers are identified by OPP generated UUIDs.

-#### Open Permissions Profile

-The [ODRL]() profile used by the Open Permissions Platform.

-#### Open Permissions

-The name of the platform.

-#### Open Permissions ODRL

-#### `offer_ids`

-UID that identifies an offer, supplied in the appropriate CSV field or JSON key:value pair to link an asset to an offer during onboarding or to update the link for a previously onboarded asset.
+Offers can be created by hand (which is complex!) and onboarded to an OPP repository using OPP services, or alternatively can be created using the Offer Configurator tool provided by the [Accounts Service]() GUI.
+Offers may be custom made for an individual service, or may be pre-defined generic offers, for example OPP includes a generic Creative Commons licence offer.

-#### offer configurator
+#### Offer Configurator

-Tool provided by the [Accounts Service]() GUI that allows an admin to generate and save an offer.
+Tool provided by the [Accounts Service]() GUI that allows an admin to generate and save an [offer]().

 #### ontology